|Nutrition Facts (per serving)|

 Add 2 scoops of ice cream to each glass and fill with club soda or carbonated water about three-quarters of the way up the glass.

-Top with whipped cream and cherry or chocolate shavings, if desired.
+Top with whipped cream, cherry, or chocolate shavings, if desired.

 - Use vanilla ice cream instead of the chocolate if you prefer.